FreedomInc2019/fmusiccode/assorted-wineberry-2019-09-15_023524/README.md

-# Rhythm-Bot 2.0 Typescript Update
+# FMusic Share Code 1.0
 - All converted to typescript for ease of collaboration, make sure to globally install typescript as listed in the installation below

 Note: This is not the bot listed here [https://rythmbot.co/](https://rythmbot.co/)